Same-sex marriage in Finland: 2015–2019 parliamentary term

-Following elections in April 2015, a new more conservative government was formed, consisting of the Centre Party, the Finns Party and the National Coalition Party.
+Following elections in April 2015, a conservative government was formed, consisting of the Centre Party, the Finns Party and the National Coalition Party.
 Despite a majority of its MPs having voted against same-sex marriage, it was supposed to introduce amendments to other acts which still referred to married spouses as "man and woman".
 While the Finns Party thought the gender-neutral marriage law should be repealed, the other two parties generally disagreed.
-The opposition parties, with the exception of the Christian Democrats, were almost completely in favour of amending the other acts to replace gender-specific references with gender-neutral language.
+With the exception of the Christian Democrats, all opposition parties supported updating the language in other laws to reflect gender-neutral terms.

-On 22 October 2015, the Parliament started to debate legislation to amend other acts that still had specific references to opposite-sex couples.
+On 22 October 2015, the Parliament began debating legislation to amend other acts that still had specific references to opposite-sex couples.
 Minister of Justice Jari Lindström from the Finns Party, who introduced the bill, said he did so despite his personal opposition.
 On 11 December 2015, the Legal Affairs Committee recommended the adoption of the bill with amendments.
 The bill was approved by Parliament in a 106–42 vote on 17 February 2016.
 It was signed by President Niinistö on 8 April 2016 and took effect on 1 March 2017, on the same day as the amendments to the Marriage Act.
-Among laws amended were the Act on Population Information System and the certificate services of the Population Register Centre (661/2009), the Act on Legal Recognition of the Gender of Transsexuals (563/2002), and the Religious Freedom Act (453/2003).
+Among laws amended were the Act on Population Information System and the Population Register Centre Certificate Services (661/2009), the Act on the Gender Recognition of Transsexuals (563/2002), and the Religious Freedom Act (453/2003).